 - Suggest ways that customers may reciprocate - a donation, a discounted purchase, a trial

 - Be the first to give - don’t wait for an enquiry for more information, provide a free download

 - Don’t let the circle end - keep giving until they convert!
 A prime opportunity for email marketing

 5. Social proof in digital psychology

 One final, sure-fire way of using digital psychology is showing social proof of your product or service.
 Studies show 92% of online consumers read at least one product review prior to making a purchase, with the majority of shoppers reading between 1 and 6 reviews before committing to a decision.

-We humans like to follow the crowd, so if we see that someone has had a positive experience of a product or service, we are far more inclined to try it for ourselves.
+We humans like to follow the crowd!
+A few positive reviews of a product or service makes us far more inclined to try it for ourselves.

 There are a number of ways you can showcase social proof:

 - Customer reviews

 - Total number of social shares